Kodama (album)

-Kodama (Japanese for "tree spirit" or "echo") is the fifth studio album by French post-black metal band Alcest.
-It was released on 30 September 2016 via Prophecy Productions.
+Kodama (Japanese for "tree spirit" or "echo") is the fifth studio album by French blackgaze band Alcest.
+It was released on September 30, 2016 via Prophecy Productions.
 It is a concept album about "the confrontation of the natural world and the human world", inspired by Hayao Miyazaki's film Princess Mononoke.
 Musically the album is a return to the band's earlier blackgaze style, due to Neige's feeling that he "needed to go for something more punchy, darker, and more personal."
 Kodama is also the first Alcest album to feature bassist Indria Saray, though he has performed live with the band since 2010.

 Production and recording

 According to Neige, the band spent "many months" in the studio recording the album, from January to April 2016.
 The drums were first recorded in the band's own rehearsal space to an old tape recorded, "using only the natural reverb of the big attic room there, to give the sensation of a real, vast space."
 Having finished recording the drums, the band went to Drudenhaus Studio to record the rest of the album.
 Neige used only a Fender Jazzmaster with a variety of effect pedals, deliberately aiming to recreate the band's more natural live sound in the studio.

-On 15 January 2016 Neige published a post that read: "New album.
+On January 15, 2016, Neige published a post that read: "New album.
 Recording started." on the band's Facebook page; he further commented that the album would be "definitively darker."
-On 3 March the recording of guitars was finished.
-On 16 May he stated that the album was in the mastering process.
-On 26 July they officially announced the title, cover art, track listing, and release date.
+On March 3, the recording of guitars was finished.
+On May 16, he stated that the album was in the mastering process.
+On July 26 they officially announced the title, cover art, track listing, and release date.